sc-ventures/cloudbreak-documentation/docs/security-kerberos.md

 Cloudbreak supports using Kerberos security on the cluster with an existing Active Directory.
 When creating a cluster, provide your Kerberos configuration details, and Cloudbreak will automatically extend your blueprint configuration with the defined properties.
 [Setup an Active Directory for Kerberos](https://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_Ambari_Security_Guide/content/_use_an_existing_active_directory_domain.html)

-To enable Kerberos on a cluster, do the following when creating your cluster via Cloudbreak web UI:
+To enable Kerberos on a cluster, perform these steps when creating your cluster via Cloudbreak UI.

 **Steps**

 1. In the **Create cluster** wizard, in the **Setup Network and Security** tab, check the **Enable security** option and select **Use Existing Active Directory**.
-2. Fill in the following fields:
+2. Provide the following informstion:

 | Field | Description |
 |---|---|